BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

  ![Float-sensor](../images/float-switch.jpg)

  TODO: vraag Elco, gat grootte float switches belangrijk?
-Float switches onderbreken + draad van de spark?
+Is er een conventie welke draad de float switches moeten onderbreken (+/-)?

 ## Operation

 In many steps of the brewing process, temperature is critical.
 For instance, during mashing you typically want your mash to be about 65C (~150F), dependent on the type of grain you use, and the style of beer you brew.
 Maintaining the mash temperature at 65C requires switching the AC voltage to your heating element as keeping it on continuously will overheat the mash.
-Relays allow you to switch high AC voltages with a small DC voltage and can be used to build a control loop to keep your mash at a steady temperature.
+Relays allow you to switch high AC voltages with a small DC voltage and can be used to build a control loop to get your mash to 65C and keep it there.

 ### Solid State Relays

 Traditional relays are mechanical switches with (for example) an electromagnet and a spring.
 A small DC voltage activates the electromagnet, and closes the switch.
 The spring opens the switch when the DC voltage is absent.
 At BrewPi we sell Solid-State Relays (SSRs) which are based on semiconductor technology.
 SSRs have a longer operational lifetime and the added benefit that they can switch at the zero-crossing of the AC voltage.
 Switching at the zero-crossing prevents the possibility of high inrush currents that plague mechanical relays and cause voltage dips.
 Voltage dips are not so nice for the rest of your electrical equipment near your brewing location and can cause malfunction, or worse.

 Next to the heating element and the SSR, the control loop consists of a temperature sensor installed in your kettle to keep an eye on the mash temperature, and a controller.
 The controller interprets the temperature from the sensor, and switches the heating element by providing a small DC voltage to the SSR when needed.
+The BrewPi Spark is especially designed for this purpose, and can be found in the store.

 TODO: PWM vermelden?
 Plaatje (grafiek) PWM maken?
 Bestaat die niet al?

-- Switching element with SSR's
-- Operating element for temperature control, connecting to Spark, etc.
-- Operating multiple elements on one mains outlet

 ### Connecting your SSR

 The SSR is used to switch the AC voltage to your heating element and thus needs to be installed in the cable in between the element and your mains outlet (see photo).
 Single phase SSRs (left) can be used to switch AC voltages from single phase outlets.
-Just interrupt one of the current carrying wires (L or N) with the AC voltage terminals 1 and 2 or the SSR.
-Make sure the protective earth (PE) remains connected to your element.
+Just interrupt one of the current carrying wires (L or N) with the AC voltage terminals 1 and 2 on the SSR.
+Make sure the protective earth (PE) wire remains connected to your element.
 Split phase outlets have the same basic configuration.
 Just interrupt wire L1 or L2.
 For elements connected to three phase outlets we sell three phase SSRs (right).
-Three pase SSRs are mounted in between the actual phases (L1 - L3), and wires N and PE remain uninterrupted.
+Three phase SSRs are mounted in between the actual phases (L1 - L3), and wires N and PE remain uninterrupted.

 ![Connect-SSR](../images/1-3-phase-SSR.jpg)

 Make sure the maximum current of the SSR exceeds the current drawn by your specific element-mains configuration.
+In the store we sell single phase SSRs with a maximum current of 10 and 40A, three phase SSRs with a maximum current of 20 and 30A.
+Next to that we sell a 10A DC voltage SSR to switch DC heaters, pumps and fans.
 All our SSRs come with a LED switch status indication.
 LED ON = switch closed.

 #### Heat sink